As human beings, we’re social creatures. This means that friendships are a crucial component of our wellbeing and growth as a person.

 If you are from another culture then consider joining social programs such as those run by the International Student Support service: Events.

-You may have heard of the idea of performing random acts of kindness.
+If you are looking to connect more regularly with people more generally or want to show a friend you care, there are lots of 'acts of kindness' that help brighten someones day.
 Simple acts can make others feel good and the bonus is that it makes you feel good.
 These 'acts' can be anything that selflessly offers support or assistance to someone else.
 Ideas might include:

 - Smile at someone

-- Pick up shopping for an elderly neighbour or someone who is stuck at home
+- Pick up shopping for someone who is stuck at home

 - Leave a partially used parking ticket in the machine for someone else to use